12 Spring Lawn Care Tips for Atlanta

 5 Tell-Tale Signs Your Lawn Needs Fertilizer

-10. Irrigate According to the Atlanta Weather
+10. Water According to the Atlanta Weather

-Start irrigating the grass once you apply the first fertilizer feeding, and ensure it receives 1 inch of water per week in 1-2 watering sessions.
+Start watering the grass once you apply the first fertilizer feeding, and ensure it receives 1 inch of water per week in 1-2 watering sessions.
 If it rains, stop irrigating or reduce the amount.
 The soil should be moist, but the grass should have as little water on the blades as possible.

 Avoid superficial and frequent watering, as this leads to: